mcmilk/7-Zip-zstd/DOC/readme.txt

   Bundle          Modules that are bundles of other modules (files)

     Alone         7za.exe: Standalone version of 7-Zip console that supports only 7z/xz/cab/zip/gzip/bzip2/tar.
+    Alone2        7zz.exe: Standalone version of 7-Zip console that supports all formats.
     Alone7z       7zr.exe: Standalone version of 7-Zip console that supports only 7z (reduced version)
     Fm            Standalone version of 7-Zip File Manager Format7z            7za.dll:  .7z support